LucyPill/MechaCar_Statistica_Analysis/README.md

 Gas prices again reached a new peak, and in California the gallon of gas ranges between $5.479 and $6.524 depending on the county.
 Nowadays, thinking about fuel efficiency is a common topic and that is why I decided to compare the fuel effeciency of city vs Highway.

 ### Metrics to test:
-* city and highway fuel efficiency
+* City and Highway fuel efficiency

+### Null Hypothesis:
-* Null Hypothesis: Cars in the same category have the same fuel efficiency
+* Cars in the same vehicle category have the same fuel efficiency

-* Alternative Hyposthesi:
+### Alternative Hyposthesis:
-What statistical test would you use to test the hypothesis?
-And why?
+* Cars in the same vehicle category do not have the same fuel efficency

+### Statistical Test:
+* one-way-ANOVA for both the MechaCar and for the competition.
+In this case, a one-way-ANOVA is a good statistical test because we areusing a single factor and that is the fuel efficiency and we are investigating its variation between MechaCar prototype and that of the competition

 What data is needed to run the statistical test?